-The loss of electrolytes can lead to muscle cramps, feelings of sickness, and fatigue.
-A NIH study found that if an active person fails to replenish the electrolytes lost in a workout, the quality of their next exercise session can be compromised.
+The loss of electrolytes can lead to muscle cramps, feelings of sickness and fatigue.
+An NIH study found that if an active person fails to replenish the electrolytes lost in a workout, the quality of their next exercise session can be compromised.
 We often lose electrolytes when sweating.
 Sweat quantity can be an easy way to gauge the nutrition you need post-workout to recover quickly and stay alert through the rest of the day.

 - Sodium: Table salt, spinach, beets